 They are easy to tell apart – the Modern Single Cuts do not have open culets.

 Antique diamonds were cut by hand under dim light, so they were malformed, ill-proportioned stones with uneven facets and poor symmetry.
 Some think this was the secret of their charm, but others disagree.
-Today, Antique Single Cuts are found filling up tight spots in vintage jewelry.
+Antique Single cuts are mostly used to fill up tight spots in vintage jewelry.

 Modern Single Cuts are fashioned using high-precision technology.
 They have perfect symmetry and command a premium price.

-The diamonds used in modern jewelry are typically Full Cut diamonds.
-Each tiny stone is the replica of a large round brilliant.
-As the diamond’s size gets smaller, its facets shrink so much that its reflections blend into a single point of light.
+As the diamond’s size gets smaller, its facets shrink so much that its reflections blend into a single light point.
 In other words, they lose their brilliance which is the diamond’s ability to blink.

-Today, Single Cuts are used exclusively in ultra-high-end jewelry pieces and hands and dials of luxury watches.
-Single Cuts burst with brilliance and fire – they form a repeating pattern of facet reflections giving pavés a fabric-like texture.
+Single cuts burst with brilliance and fire – they form a repeating pattern of facet reflections giving micro pave a fabric-like texture.

 The first Pear Shape was invented in the mid-15th century by a Flemish cutter, Lodewyk van Bercken.
 The cut was a variation of a Rose Cut but with a point.

 The True Antique Pears are not Briolettes or Rose Cuts.
 Instead, they have tables, crowns, and pavilions.
 Their point is usually blunted or rounded, and they have large open culets.

-They are hard to come by, and if you ever find one, do not let the marvelous and unique stone out of your sight.
+They are hard to come by; if you ever find one, do not let the marvelous stone out of your sight.